If the recent drama about the European Super League got you discouraged about the state…

 If somebody drops out of League Two, they are out of the Football League and are now, you guessed it, non-league.

 The pyramid image above doesn’t do justice to how extensive the non-league system is in the UK.
-Just to the right is an image I took of my non-league poster, from The Non-League Paper, showing all the established levels of the system.
+Just above is an image I took of my non-league poster, from The Non-League Paper, showing all the established levels of the system.
 Click on it to expand.

 How many clubs are there?
 I count it as around 1,650.
 Another way to think of it is that there is a tournament which includes, in theory, all of these clubs.
 It’s called the FA Cup (here’s more on that), and while not all the non-league clubs participate, for the 2018-19 season there were 736 teams accepted.